AbyelT/DD2482-devops-tasks/test2/step3.md

 Display it in the terminal to see the password: `echo $PASSWORD`{{execute}}.
 Copy the password before moving on.

-To access the UI, open a new tab in the terminal (the + sign beside the terminal) and select **View HTTP port 80 on Host 1**.
-This leads to a new page for connecting to ports.
-The default port for OpenFaas UI is **31112**, this is the Kubernetes NodePort of the external-gateway OpenFaaS service.
-Input the port number at the textbox and click *display port*.
+To access the UI, open the OpenFaas tab.
 A pop-up will then appear which requires your credentials.
 Authorize using the username *admin* and the password as the copied value from the echo.

 If correct, The OpenFaas UI should appear similar like this:
 ![openFassUI](../openfaasUI.png)

-With OpenFaas installed and setup, you are now ready to write your first serverless functions and deploy them to kubernetes!
+## OpenFaas CLI
+While it is possible to create and deploy functions through the UI, we will do it through the OpenFaas CLI (faas-cli).
+Install the Faas-cli: `curl -SLsf https://cli.openfaas.com | sudo sh`{{execute}}

+The commands we will use at this tutorial are *new*, *build*, *push* and *deploy*.
+You can see more commands through `faas-cli --help`{{execute}}, for more details about each command add the desired command between `faas-cli` and `--help`.